 When I was planning my first trip to Sikkim, I wanted to explore the real Sikkim instead of any city which usually look same.
-So, I booked Homestay in Gangtok, 15 km from the city center, and also included Shared trip of North Sikkim in my itinerary.
+So, I booked Homestay in Gangtok, 15 km from the city center, and also included Shared tour of North Sikkim in my itinerary.

 North Sikkim is mainly known for the Lachung and Lachen, both hill villages are the gateway of amazing destinations, like; Yumthang Valley or Gurudongmar Lake.

 Though, it requires a permit for moving in the extreme part of Sikkim because this small state shares its boundary with China, Nepal and Bhutan.
 And getting a permit may be the tedious job for the tourist by their own.